0xwonj/dungeon/docs/runtime.md

 *Mode: **Light ZK + Single Server** · Chain: **EVM** · Principle: **Functional core, imperative shell***

-This document defines the **`dungeon-runtime`** crate: its purpose, public API (ports), internal architecture (queues, workers, repositories), how it integrates with `dungeon-core`, `dungeon-proofs`, storage, and EVM.
+This document defines the **`dungeon-runtime`** crate: its purpose, public API (ports), internal architecture (queues, workers, repositories), how it integrates with `dungeon-core`, `proofs`, storage, and EVM.
 It complements the `game-core` spec and fixes the boundary between the two.

 ---